pwmt/zathura/doc/man/zathurarc.5.rst

 smooth-scroll
 ^^^^^^^^^^^^^
-Defines if scrolling via touchpad should be smooth(only available with gtk >= 3.4).
+Defines if scrolling via touchpad should be smooth.

 * Value type: Boolean
 * Default value: false